thanvimlp/My-react-project/README.md

 ## 🚀 Features

 - **Responsive Design** — Works across mobile, tablet, and desktop.
-- **Pink & Blue Theme** — “MIND” styled in pink and “WARE” in blue.
+- **Pink & Blue Theme** — “MIND” styled in pink and “NEST” in blue.
 - **Features Section** — Highlights key offerings in a 3-column layout.
 - **Tools Section** — Displays cards for meditation, yoga, therapy, and more.
 - **Footer** — Simple and minimal footer with copyright.